llvm-git-migration/llvm-project/clang/docs/ThreadSafetyAnalysis.rst

 *Previously:* ``EXCLUSIVE_TRYLOCK_FUNCTION``, ``SHARED_TRYLOCK_FUNCTION``

-These are attributes on a function or method that tries to acquire the given capability, and returns a boolean value indicating success or failure.
+These are attributes on a function or method that tries to acquire the given capability, and returns a boolean, integer, or pointer value indicating success or failure.

-The first argument must be ``true`` or ``false``, to specify which return value indicates success, and the remaining arguments are interpreted in the same way as ``ACQUIRE``.
+The attribute's first argument must be ``true`` or ``false``, to specify which return value indicates success.
+Integer literals are also accepted, but the analysis effectively converts them to boolean before use.
+The remaining arguments are interpreted in the same way as ``ACQUIRE``.
 See :ref:`mutexheader`, below, for example uses.

 Because the analysis doesn't support conditional locking, a capability is treated as acquired after the first branch on the return value of a try-acquire